Skip to main content

 4

-Add the generated test file to your Xcode project’s test target.
-Run the tests to verify they pass.
+Review the generated tests, add the file to your test target, and run them to verify they pass.

 Example